 We found several pharmaceuticals—including tetracycline, chlortetracycline, and sulfadimethoxine—in some litter samples being applied to agricultural land.
 We detected antibiotic resistance in fecal bacteria from these sources, but the patterns and levels of resistance varied among samples.
 Field-applied biosolids contained more varieties of antimicrobials and greater concentrations than did poultry litter.
 Bacteria isolated from biosolids were more likely to have multi-drug resistance, although there was wide variability in resistance among bacteria.

 What We Did

 We collected samples of fertilizer, soil, and water and measured the levels of steroids, antimicrobials, and bacteria in the samples.
-Bacteria were assessed for antimicrobial resistance.
+We assessed bacteria for antimicrobial resistance.
 Our project helped farming communities and water managers better understand if there were any unintended consequences of applying animal waste as fertilizer to farm fields.
 They could begin to ask questions such as, “How much, if any, will this practice contribute to the bacterial levels in receiving waters?
 Do antimicrobials persist in the animal waste?
 Are the bacteria present resistant to antimicrobials?”

 We will determine if the levels of pharmaceuticals and antimicrobial resistance in waters near agricultural fields differ from what we might find in surface waters elsewhere in the Chesapeake Bay.